This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Critical Access Hospitals in TX: How Do They Compare to Other TX Hospitals?

 Webinar offering an overview of Critical Access Hospitals (CAHs) in Texas.
 Compares CAHs in Texas with non-CAHs in Texas using multiple variables including size, staffing levels, county characteristics, rurality, and more.
-Transcript for video available by clicking three dots under the video.
+See video description for transcript.

 Date: 06/2022